 As you can see, there’s more than one way to launch into online sales, so make sure you do your research and shop around before taking the plunge.

 Joining an online marketplace solves some of your challenges, but it can also create others — particularly if you decide to make this an ongoing venture.
-Make sure you weigh it up against the option to create your own online shopping destination.
+Make sure you weigh it up against the option to create your own online store.